Montgomery Blair High School: Student activities and traditions

-MBHS has more than 95 teams or clubs, some of which are entirely student-run, including the Blair Radio Station, "Blazer Pride" Marching Band, Debate Team, Jewish Culture Club, and Philosophy Club.
+MBHS has more than 95 teams or clubs, some of which are entirely student-run, including the "Blazer Pride" Marching Band, Debate Team, Jewish Culture Club, and Philosophy Club.

-Popular activities include: American Computer Science League, Envirothon, Science Bowl, Ocean Science Bowl, Doodle4Google, and Youth and Government.
+Popular activities include: Computer Team, Envirothon, Science Bowl, Ocean Science Bowl, and Youth and Government.

 Publications

-MBHS has two student news publications: Silver Chips, a self-funded print newspaper and 2024 National Pacemaker Finalist; and Silver Chips Online, an online publication that received the National Scholastic Press Association Online Pacemaker Award in 2004, 2005, and 2006.
+MBHS has several student news publications: Silver Chips, a self-funded print newspaper and 2009 NSPA Pacemaker winner and finalist in 2009, 2011, 2012, and 2024 and a CSPA Gold Crown winner in 2008, 2009, 2010, and 2018 and a Silver Crown winner in 2006, 2007, 2014, 2017, 2022, and 2026; Silver Chips Online, an online publication that received the National Scholastic Press Association Online Pacemaker Award in 2004, 2005, and 2006; and Blair Network Communications, which publishes InfoFlow, a daily broadcast news production.

-Blair also publishes Silver Quill, a literary arts magazine whose annual issue is distributed at the end of the year; and Silver Splinter, a satirical website.
+Blair also publishes Silverlogue, its annual yearbook; Silver Quill, a literary arts magazine whose annual issue is distributed at the end of the year; SilverQuest, the annual Magnet magazine, and the Silver Splinter, a satirical website.

-Computer team
+Computer Team

-Montgomery Blair's computer team specializes in advanced computer science topics and programming algorithms that extend the classroom curriculum.
-Upperclass students teach new and complex algorithms, data structures, and programming techniques.
-The team also delves into other miscellaneous theoretical computer science topics including turing machines, nondeterministic polynomial time, random number generation, assembly language, lambda calculus, and relational databases.
-The Computer Team participates in the University of Pennsylvania Programming Contest, Loyola Programming Contest, University of Maryland Programming Contest, and the United States of America Computing Olympiad (USACO).
-The Computer Team won the ACSL All-Star Competition Senior Division in 1991, 1993, 2001, 2003, 2009, 2011 and 2013.
+The Montgomery Blair Computer Team (MBCT) was founded in 2017 and is still active as of 2026.
+It specializes in advanced computer science topics beyond the classroom curriculum.

+Topics have historically included algorithms and data structures, as well as programming techniques.
+They also include other miscellaneous theoretical computer science topics.
+MBCT participated in the University of Pennsylvania Programming Contest, Loyola Programming Contest, University of Maryland Programming Contest, and the United States of America Computing Olympiad (USACO).
+MBCT won the ACSL All-Star Competition Senior Division in 1991, 1993, 2001, 2003, 2009, 2011 and 2013.

 Robotics team

-MBHS has a FIRST Robotics Competition team, Team 449, nicknamed "The Blair Robot Project" after the film The Blair Witch Project.
-The team was founded in 2000, and has competed in every year since except 2005.
+MBHS is home to FIRST Robotics Competition Team 449, nicknamed "The Blair Robot Project" after the film The Blair Witch Project.
+Founded in 2000, it has competed every year since except 2005.
+The team has qualified for the FIRST Championship in 2000, 2003, 2004, 2017, 2019, 2023, 2024, 2025, and 2026.